-Need to know how to submit claims, get preauthorization, or see if a prescription drug is covered?
-Keep reading for answers on these questions and more on your HMSA Affordable Care Act (ACA) plan.
+This transparency in coverage will tell you how to submit claims, get preauthorization, and see if a prescription drug is covered.
+Keep reading for more about these topics and additional information about your HMSA Affordable Care Act (ACA) plan.

 Seeing nonparticipating providers

 Does it cost more to see a nonparticipating provider?

 What if I see a nonparticipating provider for an emergency?